Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

 ### General

 Azure Schema Registry Avro Encoder raises exceptions defined in [Azure Core][azure_core] if errors are encountered when communicating with the Schema Registry service.
-Errors related to invalid content and content types will be raised as `azure.schemaregistry.encoder.avroencoder.InvalidContentError`, where `__cause__` will contain the underlying exception raised by the Apache Avro library.
-Errors related to invalid schema will be raised as `azure.schemaregistry.encoder.avroencoder.InvalidSchemaError`, where `__cause__` will contain the underlying exception raised by the Apache Avro library.
+Errors related to invalid content/content types and invalid schemas will be raised as `azure.schemaregistry.encoder.avroencoder.InvalidContentError` and `azure.schemaregistry.encoder.avroencoder.InvalidSchemaError`, respectively, where `__cause__` will contain the underlying exception raised by the Apache Avro library.

 ### Logging
 This library uses the standard